cdl-geneseo/geneseo-dictionary/P/Pussy.md

 # Pussy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pussy

 Created by  Unknown User (ssw2) on Apr 29, 2015

 (n.)
 A slang term for vagina.(adj.)
 A term used to taunt someone into doing something by insinuating that they are cowardly or a loser.
 “Stop being such a pussy and chug your drink.”
 (Wilcoxen, N-R, 2015).